Skip to main content

 What is Tesamorelin?

-Developed by Theratechnologies in Montreal, tesamorelin is the first and only treatment specifically approved for reduction of excess abdominal fat in HIV-infected patients with lipodystrophy.
-The FDA approved it in November 2010 under the brand name Egrifta.
-An updated single-vial formulation, Egrifta SV, was subsequently approved.
-It is not indicated for general weight management or obesity.
+Developed by Theratechnologies in Montreal, tesamorelin is the first and only therapy approved specifically to reduce excess abdominal fat in HIV-infected patients with lipodystrophy.
+The FDA approved it in November 2010 as Egrifta.
+A more concentrated single-vial formulation, Egrifta SV, followed, and in March 2025 the FDA approved Egrifta WR, an eight-fold concentrated F8 formulation that needs reconstitution only once a week while still being injected daily.
+It is not approved for general weight loss, athletic performance, or obesity.

 How Does It Work?

-Tesamorelin binds to GHRH receptors on somatotroph cells in the anterior pituitary.
-These are G-protein-coupled receptors linked to the Gs alpha subunit.
-Receptor activation stimulates adenylyl cyclase, increasing intracellular cAMP, which activates protein kinase A and phosphorylates CREB to enhance growth hormone gene transcription and secretion.
+Tesamorelin binds GHRH receptors on the somatotroph cells of the anterior pituitary.
+These are G-protein-coupled receptors linked to the Gs alpha subunit, so activation stimulates adenylyl cyclase, raises intracellular cAMP, and engages protein kinase A. The result is phosphorylation of CREB and increased transcription and secretion of growth hormone.

-The GH/IGF-1 axis promotes lipolysis preferentially in visceral adipose tissue, which has a higher density of GH receptors than subcutaneous fat.
-This selectivity accounts for the targeted visceral fat reduction seen in clinical trials.
-Secondary metabolic benefits include improvements in triglycerides, cholesterol ratios, adiponectin, and inflammatory markers.
+The growth hormone and IGF-1 axis favors lipolysis in visceral fat, which carries a higher density of GH receptors than subcutaneous fat.
+That selectivity is the leading explanation for the targeted reduction in abdominal fat seen in trials.
+Secondary metabolic shifts have included lower triglycerides and improvements in hepatic fat and liver-related gene expression.

 Mechanism of Action

-Tesamorelin activates pituitary GHRH receptors to stimulate pulsatile, physiologic growth hormone release via the cAMP/PKA/CREB cascade.
-The resulting GH/IGF-1 signaling promotes preferential lipolysis in visceral adipose tissue while preserving feedback regulation, producing targeted abdominal fat reduction with secondary improvements in lipid profiles and hepatic fat.
+Tesamorelin activates pituitary GHRH receptors through the cAMP/PKA/CREB cascade, prompting pulsatile, physiologic growth hormone release.
+The resulting GH and IGF-1 signaling preferentially mobilizes visceral fat while preserving the hypothalamic-pituitary feedback loop, producing targeted abdominal fat reduction alongside lower triglycerides and reduced liver fat.

 TesamorelinGHRH-R ActivationPituitary somatotrophscAMP / PKA / CREBGH gene transcriptionPulsatile GH ReleasePhysiologic pattern preservedVisceral LipolysisPreferential fat reductionvia GH receptor densityIGF-1 ProductionHepatic & peripheralanabolic signalingMetabolic ImprovementTriglycerides, adiponectin& inflammatory markersPulsatile GH Secretion for Targeted Visceral Fat Reduction